 The state reimbursed them for last year’s costs but so far they have not gotten a reimbursement for this year’s.

-If you did get a notice, you can reply directly to it in order to update your information, or you can go to the Secretary of State’s website.Grab the FREE WDTN News App for iPhone or Android.
+If you did get a notice, you can reply directly to it in order to update your information, or you can go to the Secretary of State’s website.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.